 This scholarship is one of the top-most Medical Scholarships in India, as most students fear the high cost of medical education in India.

 Eligibility: Students who are pursuing Class 6 to Class 12, MBBS, can apply for this scholarship.
-Must be facing financial/personal crisis that took place during the past three years at the time of application.
-Candidates can apply online for this scholarship somewhere between March to July.
+Must be facing a financial/personal crisis that took place during the past three years at the time of application.
+Candidates can apply online for this scholarship between March and July.

 Scholarship amount: INR 10,000 to 25,000 per annum